bdambrosio/llmsearch/README.md

 llmsearch currently uses gpt-3.5-turbo internally, so its reasonably cheap for personal use, usually a few tenths of a cent per top-level query.
 I expect to release an update shortly that will enable use of Vicuna, maybe 7B 4bit if possible.
 *** update - this is stacked behind the llm server I'm building, cloud resources are too hard to find and cpu inference is too slow ***
 *** update2 - even 7B is too slow with a single 3090.
-Will be moving up to dual 3090, but I doubt that will be fast enough for this use. ***
+Will be moving up to dual 3090, maybe if I lower the number of samples.***

 Screen shot of chatGPT session with plugin installed: